-In 2022, we released our initial Task Force on Climate Related Financial Disclosures (TCFD) Report, which is the standard for insurance companies to report their climate related risks that was adopted by the National Association of Insurance Commissioners.
+Our 2023 Task Force on Climate Related Financial Disclosures (TCFD) Report released in August 2023, is the standard for insurance companies to report their climate related risks that was adopted by the National Association of Insurance Commissioners.
 The TCFD standard is currently the international benchmark for climate-related disclosures and helps stakeholders understand the climate-related risks to the insurance market.
-Our 2022 TCFD report is posted on the Company's website at www.employers.com in the Investors section under "ESG and Related Reports."
+Our 2023 and 2022 TCFD reports are posted on the Company's website at www.employers.com in the Investors section under "ESG and Related Reports."